ap0phasi/DeltaDuckDistributed/README.md

 SELECT * FROM postgres.temp2;
 ```

 Where ```depends_on``` refers to the ```id``` provided in each query decorator.
 If no ```depends_on``` is provided, it is assumed there is no dependence.
-The websocket constructs a dependency graph based on these decorators to create query packets.
+The websocket backend constructs a dependency graph based on these decorators to create query packets.
 In this case, as queries 1 and 2 are not dependent on any other queries, they are bundled together into a single packet, where each query in the packet is sent to different DuckDB workers to be executed in parallel.
 Query 3, being dependent on 1 and 2, is only executed after the parallel execution of 1 and 2 finishes.

 This offers flexibility and structure to the default behavior of websockets, where within a connection, subsequent requests are not submitted to the message queue until previous responses are received.
 By explicitly stating what operations can happen in parallel versus sequentially, users can maximize the utilization of DuckDB workers.